List of EastEnders characters introduced in 2014: Aleks Shirovs

 Tamwar begins to suspects Aleks after he takes an "advance" from the market office cash box, Tamwar later studies Aleks' records and works out that Aleks has been taking an extra maintenance fee but there is no record of it on the council receipts and he has been ripping off the traders.
 Tamwar confronts Aleks about it so he fires Tamwar and throws the evidence in the bin.
 Later, Tamwar visits Aleks and tells him that he is fired as Tamwar told the authorities about Aleks fiddling the books and the police have been called.
 Ineta rushes downstairs to answer the door to Marta as she had overheard their conversation about moving away and so called her mum.
 Roxy is torn between Aleks begging her to go with him and Marta suggesting that she would be breaking up a family and only to leave with Aleks if she loves him.
 Roxy decides that she cannot lie to herself any more and agrees that Marta is right.
-Aleks makes it clear that they will not see each other again so Roxy returns her engagement ring and kisses him goodbye and Aleks leaves before the police can catch him with Marta and Ineta leaving Walford.
+Aleks makes it clear that they will never see each other again so Roxy returns her engagement ring and kisses him goodbye and Aleks leaves before the police can catch him with Marta and Ineta leaving Walford.

 Kristian Kiehling was nominated for Best Bad Boy at the Inside Soap Awards in 2014 for his portrayal as Aleks.